House of Commons Library briefing on NHS maximum waiting time standards and patient choice.Jump to full report >>

 The Government and NHS England are also working to improve patient choice within the NHS, which is a legal right as set out in the NHS Constitution.

 Patients have a right to choose their provider and consultant-led team when they are referred for their first outpatient appointment with a service led by a consultant.
-These rights were for the first time extended to mental health services in April 2014, to embed parity of esteem and bring patients’ rights in mental health in line with those for physical health.
+These rights were for the first time extended to mental health services in April 2014.
 There are some exceptions to this right, including for people detained under the Mental Health Act 1983.

 To further strengthen patient choice, a legal right to have a personal health budget was introduced for adults receiving NHS Continuing Healthcare and children and young people receiving Continuing Care in October 2014.
 The NHS Mandate 2014-15 also set an objective for the NHS to further roll out personal health budgets to anyone who could benefit, by April 2015.